Lama292929/write-DS-blog/README.md

 <h2> Licensing, Authors, Acknowledgements </h2>
 Must give credit to Kaggle for the data.
-You can find the Licensing for the data and other descriptive information at the kaggle link available <br>
+You can find the Licensing for the data and other descriptive information at the kaggle link  https://www.kaggle.com/shivamb/disney-movies-and-tv-shows/version/1
-You will need to download the Disney+ Movies and TV Shows dataset from Kaggle and this is the link  to download https://www.kaggle.com/shivamb/disney-movies-and-tv-shows/version/1